Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Nonlinear iterations

 \item \underline{Newton-like(3):} Truncate $\widehat{P}$ \eqref{eq:Q0approx} inside the block upper triangular sparsity pattern of $R_0 \otimes I$.
-This option adds a number of matrix-vector products, but is also the best approximation to an exact Newton or Picard iteration.
+This option adds a number of matrix-vector products, but is also the best approximation to an exact Newton or Picard iteration (and corresponds to an exact Newton iteration for 2-stage methods). {